kwaledesign/Coding-Standards/css.md

 ## Whitespace and Comments
 The key to portable code is in carefully documenting each components purpose, how it works, and if necessary its intended markup pattern.
+Comment sections and subsections are optional, but often not needed when code is segregating into dedication Sass partials.
+In that case, it is perfectly acceptable to exclusively use the major and minor comment blocks.

 Example: